zyugyzarc/hot-potato/readme.md

 For the UI-Framework this project uses, see [zyugyzarc/quizzerole](https://github.com/zyugyzarc/quizzerole).

-TL;DR: Thsi project uses a JS UI-Framework I made previously (no dependecies), that is similar to React - but every "component" is a class/object instead of a factory function.
+TL;DR: This project uses a JS UI-Framework I made previously (no dependecies), that is similar to React - but every "component" is a class/object instead of a factory function.

 # About the Network